 The bottom line: Admissions officers have thousands of applications to read and only so many hours in a day.
 With an 8-10 minute first read of a student’s application, it’s important to make a lasting impression as quickly as you can.

-As author of Untangling the Ivy League, Marc literally wrote the book on gaining admission to highly selective colleges.
-He earned a BA from Cornell University – where he met AcceptU’s co-founder – and an MBA from University of North Carolina at Chapel Hill.
-At UNC, Marc chaired the admissions advisory board; he has also conducted alumni interviews for Cornell for more than fifteen years.
+Marc is the author of Untangling the Ivy League, a best-selling guidebook on the Ancient Eight.
+He earned a BA from Cornell University and an MBA from University of North Carolina – Chapel Hill.
+Marc chaired the admissions ambassadors at Cornell and the admissions advisory board at UNC.